 Protecting the rights of refugees in Turkey by engaging with and building capacity of advocates in the region.

-Turkey hosts some 80K asylum-seekers from Iran, Iraq, Afghanistan, and Somalia, as well as a million displaced Syrians, making it the 5th most significant host country in the world according to UNHCR Annual Trends 2013.
+Turkey hosts over 100K asylum-seekers from Iran, Iraq, Afghanistan, and Somalia, as well as over a million displaced Syrians, making it the 5th most significant host country in the world according to UNHCR Annual Trends 2013.
 At the same time, driven in part by EU accession efforts, Turkey is undergoing a major transition in asylum and migration law.
 While the government finds support to establish a new agency and judicial structure, the small refugee rights movement needs help to secure the rights of thousands who enter Turkey each year seeking international protection.
 Ensuring legal status is a vital first step in accessing other basic services and ultimately a long-term solution, often in the form of resettlement to a third-country.

 Contact us at email@example.com